-Plagiarism is not a new problem.
+Plagiarism is an age-old problem.

-The word, derived from the Latin plagiarius ("kidnapper"), dates back to 17th century English.
-Much earlier than that, in the first century, the Roman poet Martial used plagiarius to castigate another poet whom he accused of appropriating his words.
+The word, derived from the Latin plagiarius ("kidnapper"), dates back to 17th-century English.
+Much earlier than that, in the first century, the Roman poet Martial used “plagiarius” to castigate another poet whom he accused of appropriating his words.

 A fairly simple site in which users paste text of up to 1,000 characters and receive free Quick Search results.
 Easy to use and no account is required.
 Click on your results to see the matching text conveniently highlighted and presented side by side.
-Flexible paid plans range from $1 to $100, and offer deeper searching and analysis.
+Flexible paid plans range from $1 to $100, and support deeper searching and analysis.

 With a clean, well-designed interface, it’s a pleasure to use Quetext.
 After the first free search, you’ll need to create a free account.
 Unlike many other plagiarism sites, Quetext makes it easy to compare the free and pro offerings -- free accounts allow 2,500 words monthly, while the paid Pro account allows 100,000 words, plus deeper search capability.

-- Small SEO Tools (opens in new tab)
+Small SEO Tools

 Teachers can check for plagiarism in texts up to 1,000 words without creating an account.
 Accepted file types include: .tex, .txt, .doc, .docx, .odt, .pdf, and .rtf.
 This platform offers an array of other useful text tools, from word counter to text-to-speech generator to image-to-text generator.
 One of the most unusual is the English-to-English translation tool, which helps users convert American English to British English and vice-versa.
 Could come in handy if a friend says, “It’s brass monkeys out there, and now I need to spend a penny.
 Cor blimey, this day turned into a damp squib!”

 - What is Plagiarism Checker X and How Can It Be Used to Teach?
 Tips & Tricks